zvigrinberg/exhort-service-readiness-experiment/README.md

 ```shell
 oc apply -f pod-debug.yaml
 ```
-9. The service should add now this pod IP as an endpoint that it loadbalance traffic to, verify it
+9. The service should add now this pod IP as an endpoint that it load-balance traffic to, verify it
 ```shell
 oc get pod -o wide
 oc describe endpoints